jmia/sandbox-monorepo-pseudocode/README.md

 ### `/shared/common-api-functions`

-Instead of common API functions, We could let each app handle their own functions, but some of them (like auth or feature flags) will likely be exactly the same across all apps.
+Instead of common API functions, we could let each app handle their own functions, but some of them (like auth or feature flags) will likely be exactly the same across all apps.
+Might be a good idea to define them together and import/export.

 ### `/shared/locales`